ii310/fortran-mini-projects/README.md

 # Fortran Projects — Fundamentals, Experiments, and Beyond ~

 This repository documents my journey of learning Fortran, starting from scratch and building upon further exploration.
-I chose to document my projects and progress here to not only keep a record for myself but also to share my learning process with others who might be on a similar journey.
+I chose to document my projects and progress here to not only keep a record but also to share my learning process with others who might be on a similar journey.

 ---